 Bumps, tiny pus-filled pimples, and enlarged blood vessels can also appear, giving skin a rough and uneven appearance.
 Rosacea symptoms will vary among patients and in the severity of symptoms.
 Facial flushing is a basic part of rosacea, so experts believe that blood vessels may be a key source for the issue.
 Though the exact cause of rosacea is still unknown, some common factors that may trigger its development include: genetic predisposition, vitamin-B deficiency, temperature change- extreme heat or cold, spicy food, alcohol, cigarettes, and concurrent skin disorders.
 Stress can be one of the most common rosacea triggers.

 Many people mistakenly think that rosacea is just a skin problem, which will slowly go away on its own, but it may actually become worse and more visible if left untreated.
 Although a number of at home remedies are used to treat rosacea, such as topical therapy and oral treatments, they are often ineffective.
 Approximately 90% of our patients report having a disappointing experience with at home remedies, which can be very frustrating and discouraging.
 If you are bothered by the appearance of rosacea, Q Esthetics in Toronto can help.
 We use the Cold Laser Photorejuvenation to effectively treat rosasea, reducing the unsightly redness and bumps that are characteristic of the condition.
-Call one of our three convenient locations today to schedule a free consultation.
+Call one of our two convenient locations today to schedule a free consultation.

 Photorejuvenation for broken capillaries/spider veins